-We are aiming to attract and capture early career innovators in global health.
+We are seeking early career innovators in global health.
 This program recognizes the difficulties of early career innovators in securing research funding generally, and particularly in global health.

-The goal of this Request for Proposals is to support the development of exceptional emerging Canadian innovators in global health who have the potential to be world leaders in global health.
+The goal of this Request for Proposals is to support the development of exceptional early career Canadian innovators in global health who have the potential to be world leaders in global health.